-SUS was invented by John Brooke in 1986 and is a quick and dirty, but also a trusted way to measure the perceived usability of your website or app.
-It is a method of scoring the usability of any system.
-SUS can be used to measure the usability of websites, online stores, and online applications, but also for mobile phones, computing systems, software, call centers, and even phone directories.
+The System Usability Scale (SUS) was invented by John Brooke in 1986 and is a quick and dirty but trusted way to measure the perceived usability of your website or app.
+It can be used to rate the usability of any system: websites, online stores, and online applications, but also mobile phones, computing systems, software, call centers, and even phone directories.

 The SUS rating is a number from 0 to 100.
 The higher the SUS of your site, the easier it is to use.
-The SUS is derived from a ten questions questionnaire the users answer after completing a test.
+The SUS is derived from a 10-item questionnaire that users answer after completing a test.
 The answers are on a scale of 1 to 5, where one means that they disagree completely and five that they fully agree.

 The reliability of the SUS score has been evaluated over the years by many researchers and has been found to be on par with much more complex and costly methods.
 A further advantage is that a relatively small sample of users is enough to give a pretty good estimation.

 Among the thousands of websites that have been rated by SUS, there has been an average score of 68.
-So if your site scores below 68, it means it is worse than average, if it is over 68, it is better than average.
+So if your site scores below 68, it means it is worse than average; if it scores over 68, it is better than average.

-The SUS rating has been found to have a high correlation with customer loyalty, but also with the likelihood of a user to recommend the website or app to friends (LTR — likelihood to recommend).
+The SUS rating has been found to have a high correlation with customer loyalty, as well as with the likelihood of a user to recommend the website or app to friends (LTR — likelihood to recommend).

-The SUS score is measured by default on every usability test you run through Userfeel.com and you see it on both the result page and on your dashboard next to each test session.
-Also, the average SUS score for all test sessions of the given usability test per device type (desktop, mobile, tablet) is displayed.
+The SUS score is measured by default on every usability test you run through Userfeel and you see it on both the results page and on your dashboard next to each test session.
+In addition, the average SUS score for all test sessions of the given usability study per device type (desktop, mobile, or tablet) is displayed.

-A Low SUS score on a test session indicates that this particular user had difficulty completing a task, so this is a test session that you should watch as it will provide essential findings.
+A low SUS score for a test session indicates that that particular user had difficulty completing a task, so it is a test session that you should watch as it will probably provide essential findings.

-This is very useful, especially on large scale usability tests, where some team members may only want to find and watch the most "juicy" videos.
+This is very useful, especially for large-scale usability studies, when some team members may only want to find and watch the most "juicy" videos.

 Although the SUS score is a number from 1 to 100, the scale is not a percentage.
 So if your site has a SUS score of 80, it does not mean it is better than 80% of the websites.
 The reason is that the average of the SUS scale is not 50, but 68.
-Conversion tables of the SUS score exist to a percentage scale and other scales such as A to F etc.
+Tables converting SUS scores to a percentage scale and other scales such as A to F can be found online.

-At Userfeel.com we chose to show next to each SUS rating a straightforward, 3-level interpretation: Acceptable, Marginal, Not Acceptable.
+At Userfeel we chose to show a straightforward, 3-level interpretation next to each SUS rating: Acceptable, Marginal, Not Acceptable.

-Although there is no published and scientific research on the correlation of SUS and SEO rankings (site rankings on Google's organic results), Google takes into account when ranking websites.
+Although there is no published scientific research on the correlation of SUS and SEO rankings (site rankings on Google's organic results), Google does take usability into account when ranking websites.

 So, since the SUS score measures usability, it makes sense to try to increase the SUS of your website in order to get the best rankings on Google.

-The Userfeel.com team is ready to help you run a usability test for your own website or app so you can find out not just what its SUS score is and how it is ranking in terms of competition but also to find out what issues make it difficult for its users.
+The Userfeel team is ready to help you run a usability test for your own website or app so you can find out not just what its SUS score is and how it is ranked in terms of the competition, but also to discover what issues make it difficult for its users.

-Contact us to help you set up your usability testing plan.
+Contact us to help set up your usability testing plan.